gitbls/ndm/README.md

                         or hosts file)
 ```

-To add a CNAME record, use: `ndm add cnamestring --hostname cnamevalue.mydomain.com. --cname`. (note the trailing ".")
+To add a CNAME record, use: `sudo ndm add cnamestring --hostname cnamevalue.mydomain.com. --cname`. (note the trailing ".")
 This will create a CNAME record for *cnamestring*, and it's value is *cnamevalue.mydomain.com.*

 **build &mdash;** Build the dns and dhcp config files from the database

-The files are created in a temporary directory and are not in use until you `ndm install` (which stops/restarts the dhcp and dns servers).
+The files are created in a temporary directory and are not in use until you `sudo ndm install` (which stops/restarts the dhcp and dns servers).
 The temporary directory is /tmp/ndm.*username*, but  can be changed with the --tmp switch.
 If you change the temporary directory for the *build* command, you also must change it for the *diff* and *install* commands.

 **config &mdash;** Manage the ndm configuration database

 The *config* command controls the site configuration database, and is used to do bulk import of host definitions.
 See the section "Importing a network database" below for details on bulk importing.
-An *ndm config* command with no switches defaults to `ndm config --list`.
+An *ndm config* command with no switches defaults to `sudo ndm config --list`.

 **delete &mdash;** Delete an entry from the database